-For the year ended For the nine months ended For the year ended For the year ended 31 March 2018 31 December 2018 31 December 2019 31 December 2020 (US\$ '000) EBITDA (1) 2,416,272 2,964,596 1,924,516 2,272,171
+· For the nine months ended · For the year ended 31 March 2018 31 December 2018 31 December 2019 31 December 2020 - (US\$ '000) EBITDA (1) 2,416,272 2,964,596 1,924,516 2,272,171

-Note(s): (1) EBITDA is defined as profits before tax, net borrowing costs, depreciation and amortisation.
-EBITDA, as used in this Offering Circular, is a supplemental measure of the Group's performance and liquidity that are not required by or presented in accordance with HKFRS or generally accepted accounting principles in certain other countries.
-Furthermore, EBITDA is not a measure of financial performance or liquidity under the HKFRS or any other generally accepted accounting principles and should not be considered as an alternative to net income, operating income or any other performance measures derived in accordance with HKFRS or any other generally accepted accounting principles.
-EBITDA should not therefore be considered in isolation from, or as a substitute for, the analysis of the financial condition or results of operations of the Group, as reported under HKFRS.
-Further, EBITDA may not reflect all of the financial and operating results and requirements of the Group.
-In particular, EBITDA does not reflect the Group's needs for capital expenditures, debt servicing or additional capital that may be required to replace assets that are fully depreciated or amortised.
-Other companies may calculate or define EBITDA differently, limiting its usefulness as a comparative measure.
+Note(s): used in this C required by o countries.
+Fu any other ger operating inc accepted acce for, the analy Further, EBI' particular, El capital that r is defined as profits before tax, net borrowing costs, depreciation and amortisation.
+EBITDA, Offering Circular, is a supplemental measure of the Group's performance and liquidity that are not presented in accordance with HKFRS or generally accepted accounting principles in certain oth arthermore, EBITDA is not a measure of financial performance or liquidity under the HKFRS merally accepted accounting principles and should not be considered as an alternative to net incompose or any other performance measures derived in accordance with HKFRS or any other general counting principles.
+EBITDA should not therefore be considered in isolation from, or as a substituty sis of the financial condition or results of operations of the Group, as reported under HKFR TDA may not reflect all of the financial and operating results and requirements of the Group.
+BITDA does not reflect the Group's needs for capital expenditures, debt servicing or addition may be required to replace assets that are fully depreciated or amortised.
+Other companies madefine EBITDA differently, limiting its usefulness as a comparative measure.